Gentle Ally

 What's the difference between declarative and imperative language?

 Imperative language gives direct commands ("Brush your teeth," "Get dressed").
 Declarative language shares information and invites collaboration ("I'm noticing it's almost bedtime," "I wonder which toothpaste feels nicest").
 Declarative phrasing reduces the perception of demand and supports autonomy, making it especially helpful for PDA profiles.
-Try the free tool to see examples.

 Can declarative language help with meltdowns?